Jared Goff Player Prop Bets for NFL Week 18 - Detroit vs. Green Bay - NewsBreak

 Matchup vs. Green Bay

-- Goff threw a touchdown pass in each of those contests against the Packers, while recording multiple TDs two times.
+- Goff threw a touchdown pass in each of those matchups against the Packers, and threw multiple TD passes against them three times.

-- The Packers have the NFL's 11th-ranked pass defense this season, surrendering 231.8 yards per game through the air.
+- The Packers are allowing 231.8 passing yards per game this year, the NFL's 11th-ranked pass defense.

-- At 1.8 passing TDs allowed per game, the Packers defense is ranked 24th in the league.
+- With 28 passing TDs conceded this season, the Packers defense is ranked 24th in the NFL.

 Recent Performances